Property Search

 Villa Number Four: The “Ultra-Modern Box”

-But Mum said it was “cold.”
-She meant the vibe, not the temperature.
-Dad said it felt more like a corporate retreat than a family home.
-And the kicker?
-It was miles away from the beach.
-Luke’s dream of gaming marathons in the cinema room was crushed.
+But then Mum said it felt “cold.”
+Not temperature cold—just, you know, lifeless.
+Dad agreed, saying it felt more like a corporate retreat than a family home.
+And the worst part?
+It was nowhere near the beach.
+Luke’s cinema room dreams were crushed.
 Next!

 Villa Number Five: The “Close-But-No-Cigar”